 Unit criteria for promotion to Professor must recognize that Associate Professors may have many different patterns of assignment, even within the same department/school.
 When variable assignments are used, criteria must be sufficiently flexible as to permit promotion on the basis of demonstrated distinction in any of the patterns of assignment.
-The statement of criteria should explicitly address the issue of variability.
+The statement of criteria should explicitly address the issue of variability and annual and periodic evaluations must reflect the weight of the workload.

-"Distinction" and "Competency" in the Promotion Decision
+"Distinction" and "Excellence" in the Promotion Decision

 The traditional route to Professor emphasizes distinction in research and other appropriate forms of scholarly and creative activity, and this will remain one of the primary routes to promotion.
-In addition, however, a candidate may be recommended for promotion to Professor on the basis of a record of distinguished instructional or service accomplishments, provided that he or she can also meet the relevant criteria for demonstrating continued competency in and commitment to research and other creative activities in the discipline(s).
-There needs to be clear evidence of longstanding leadership, national recognition, and substantial contributions both within and outside the university, in whichever route of Distinction chose by the candidate.
+In addition, however, a candidate may be recommended for promotion to Professor on the basis of a record of distinguished scholarly instructional accomplishments, provided that he or she can also meet the relevant criteria for demonstrating continued excellence in and commitment to research and other creative activities in the discipline(s) and service.

 Research, Scholarly and Creative Activity

 Unit criteria must specify the criteria for recognizing distinction in research, scholarly, and creative activity.
 These may include but should not be limited to letters of evaluation from demonstrably distinguished members of the field.
+The outside reviewer cannot be a relative or a personal friend of the candidate, nor the candidate’s PhD committee.
 These criteria should provide the basis for judgements of the degree to which the candidate's work has made a significant contribution to appropriate discipline(s) or art(s), is original and continuous, and has been broadly disseminated and well-received by peers.
-In judging whether a faculty member has attained distinction in this dimension of the faculty role, a college or department/school may also adopt criteria that include the faculty member's record of outside support in the form of grants and/or contracts.
+In judging whether a faculty member has attained distinction in this dimension of the faculty role, a college or department/school may also adopt criteria that include the faculty member's record of outside support in the form of grants, contracts, and the development of Intellectual Property.
 Unit criteria should provide the basis for evaluating a broad range of appropriate disciplinary activities, including activity that directly contributes to shaping the intellectual development of the candidate's discipline(s).
 Unit criteria should be as clear and comprehensive as possible, as specified earlier in this document.

 Instruction and Related Activities

-Just as the standards for distinguished and competent research or creative activity differ between promotion to Associate and to Professor, so do the standards for distinguished and competent instructional activity.
-The candidate for tenure and promotion to Associate Professor is likely to be primarily evaluated on the basis of his or her classroom teaching.
-Candidates for Professor may be evaluated on the basis of a broader range of activities.
+Just as the standards for distinguished and excellent research or creative activity differ between promotion to Associate and to Professor, so do the standards for distinguished and excellent instructional activity.
+The candidate for tenure and promotion to Associate Professor is likely to be primarily evaluated on the basis of his or her classroom teaching and include a broader range of curricular activities.
 Much of the institution's leadership in program and curriculum development can be expected to come from those progressing through the rank of Associate Professor and towards the rank of Professor.
-In particular, significant instructional accomplishments should be documented by those who base their application for promotion to Professor primarily on their distinguished performance in this area.
-Such candidates might be expected to have a record of documented instructional accomplishments in addition to outstanding classroom teaching as, for example, in: mentoring students, enhancing the instructional abilities of other faculty, successfully designing programs and curricula, taking a leadership role on curriculum and related committees, unusual successes in working with students in disciplinary or professional clubs, building successful internship or other programs, and so on.
-It is expected that these candidates will have established a rile of national prominence in their area through leadership in national organizations and publications in regard to instruction and curriculum issues.
+In particular, significant instructional accomplishments should be documented by those whose distinguished performance include this area.
+The portfolio will need to provide a range of documentation.
+Such candidates might be expected to have a record of documented instructional accomplishments in addition to outstanding classroom teaching as, for example, in rigorous investigation of: mentoring students, enhancing the instructional abilities of other faculty, successfully designing programs and curricula, taking a leadership role on curriculum and related committees, unusual successes in working with students in disciplinary or professional clubs, building successful internship or other programs, and so on.
+It is expected that these candidates will have established a role of national prominence in their area through leadership in national organizations scholarly outlets and discipline specific journals in regard to instruction and curriculum issues

 Institutional and Other Service